-2 ORGANISATION STRUCTURE
+2. ORGANISATION STRUCTURE

-In terms of the Constitution of IFS, the control of the Association vests in the Committee of the Association as elected by the General Assembly.
-The Committee of the Association elects its President, several other Officers and sub-committees are formed to focus on different aspects of the management of the Association.
+In terms of the Constitution of ifs Malta, the control of the Institute vests in the Committee as elected by the General Assembly.
+The Committee elects its President, Vice President/s, Honorary Secretary, Treasurer and other Administrators.
+Sub-committees are formed to focus on different aspects of the management of the Institute.

-The Committee of the Association employs staff members to fill the roles of Head of School and undertake administrative duties.
+The Committee employs staff members to fill the roles of Head of Institute and undertake administrative duties.

-The President is ex-uffcio the head of the Executive Committee which Committee is responsible to give guidance and direction to the employees of the Association.
+The President is ex officio the Head of the Executive Committee, which Committee is responsible for giving guidance and direction to the employees of the Institute.

-The organigram of IFS is as follows:
+The organisational chart of IFS is as follows: